-Emissions reduction targets are one the best ways to focus and communicate your organization's attention on climate change and ESG performance.
+Emissions reduction targets are one the best ways to focus and communicate your organization's attention on climate change, sustainability, and ESG performance.
 Emissions targets are clear, quantifiable goals and market signals that help align your company's purpose and sustainability strategy with a carbon accounting process and operational steps to reduce its environmental footprint.

 An emissions target starts with a baseline year, then sets an emissions reduction trajectory over time to reach the emissions reduction goal in your target year.
 Emissions reduction targets should follow established carbon accounting and sustainability measurement standards in terms of how you track and calculate carbon equivalents (CO2-e), then account for reductions.